mattblovell/kodi_panel/README.rst

 1. ``mount -o remount,rw /flash``
 2. ``fdtput -t s /flash/dtb.img /soc/cbus@ffd00000/spi@13000/spidev@0 status "okay"``
 3. ``fdtput -t s /flash/dtb.img /soc/cbus@ffd00000/spi@13000 status "okay"``

+Note that the above steps must be repeated anytime CoreELEC is upgraded in-place.
+(The rest of the installation appears to be left untouched by such an upgrade.)

 Next, create the file ``/etc/modules-load.d/spi.conf`` such that it contains these two lines: